dellaquilamaster/UNISim-tool/README.md

 ````
 ./run_UNISim-tool_Malnar.sh <N>
 ````
 Where N will be the total number of events to process.
+WARNING: Make sure the folder "batch_output" and "batch_errors" exist.
 ### Physics Models
 The program includes a number of already implemented physics models.
 The user can add new physics models very easily.
 When the user adopts a physics model, he must specify a configuration file of the specific reaction process.
 Reaction configuration files are contained in the folder:
 ````